Peter Block: Citizenship and consumerism

-Peter Block's notion of a citizen is someone accountable and committed to the well-being of the whole and a participant in a democracy, regardless of their legal status.
+Block's notion of a citizen is someone accountable and committed to the well-being of the whole and a participant in a democracy, regardless of their legal status.
 Peter stated that a citizen is "one who chooses to create the life, the neighborhood, the world from their own gifts and the gifts of others".
-Block's points to a paradox: in the realization of citizenship today, many who have full citizenship rights wait for others to contribute to their life and yet themselves contribute little to democracy or the well-being of their community.
-Others without citizenship rights are major contributors to community and democracy.
-Nevertheless, Peter generally attributes citizenship to those functioning as full participants in a democracy.
+Block's points to a paradox: in the realization of citizenship today, many who have full citizenship rights wait for others to contribute to their lives and yet themselves contribute little to democracy or the well-being of their communities.
+Others without citizenship rights are sometimes major contributors to community and democracy.
+Nevertheless, Block generally attributes citizenship to those functioning as full participants in a democracy.

-His conceptualization of a "consumer" might be regarded as more contentious.
+Block's conceptualization of a "consumer" might be regarded as more contentious.
 In his words, "a consumer is one who has surrendered to others the power to provide what is essential for a full and satisfied life" and he goes as far as saying, "Consumerism is not about shopping, but about the transformation of citizens into consumers".
 Moreover, Peter believes there is a growing movement of people who believe that a full and satisfied life is obtained within their communities rather than in the market place.

 Stewardship and service

-Peter Block conceives of "stewardship" as an umbrella term that encapsulates the means towards the achievement of fundamental change in the manner in which we govern institutions.
+Block conceives of "stewardship" as an umbrella term that encapsulates the means towards the achievement of fundamental change in the manner in which we govern institutions.
 His conceptualization of "service" is more complex.
 He argues that service is realized in both the "language of service" and the "experience of service".
-He argues, the problem is that we have the language of service, but lack the experience of it.
-He attributes this lack to self-interest present in ourselves as well as our institutions.
-He believes service is only truly realized when it is "authentic" and when the following characteristics are present: there is a balance of power; the primary commitment is to the larger community; and there is a balanced and equitable distribution of rewards.
+He argues, the problem is that we have the language of service but lack the experience of it.
+He attributes this lack to self-interest present in people as well as in institutions.
+He believes service is only truly realized when it is "authentic" and when the following characteristics are present: there is a balance of power, the primary commitment is to the larger community, and there is a balanced and equitable distribution of rewards.